Cho-Jeongmin/nextjs-dashboard-app/README.md

-## Next.js App Router Course - Starter
+## Next.js Dashboard App

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is a dashboard app built on Next.js framework.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+For more information, see the [course](https://nextjs.org/learn/dashboard-app) on the Next.js Website.